jgh9094/Diagnostics-for-selection-schemes/README.md

 ## Authors

 - [Jose Guadalupe Hernandez](https://jgh9094.github.io/)
-- Alexander Lalejini (maybe?)
 - [Charles Ofria](http://ofria.com) (PhD advisor extraordinaire)

 ## Abstract

-> Evolutionary algorithms have demonstrated to ability to solve complex problems, sometimes with a solution that is unintuitive to a human designer.
+> Evolutionary algorithms have demonstrated to ability to solve complex real-world optimization problems, sometimes presenting solutions that are unintuitive to a human designer.
-> A major component of these evolutionary algorithms is the selection of genetic material for the generation of candidate solutions, or selection schemes.
-Over time, the complexity of these selection schemes has grown, and in turn become more robust and efficient towards finding optimal solutions.
-With every new selection scheme that emerges, a new set of problems the scheme must contend with to prove its worthiness arises.
-This is a problem when comparing the efficiency and robustness across different selection schemes.
-In this work we present four diagnostic problems that are isolated components across different problems evolutionary algorithms must contend with.
-This set of diagnostic problems gives us a better understanding of the kinds of problems that selection schemes perform well on and what they struggle with.
-We analyze how the five selection schemes chosen perform in regards to diversity and performance on a given diagnostic.
+> The difference between solving complex optimization problem and not can be heavily influenced by the kind of algorithm and its configuration.
+> Hence, being able to piece together the best algorithm for a give optimization problem is key to solving it.
+> One of the major pieces of an evolutionary algorithm, that many in fact share, is the selection of genetic material for the construction of a new population of solutions for the following generation -- otherwise known as a selection scheme.
+> Over time, the complexity of selection schemes has grown to increase the robustness and efficiency when traversing the fitness landscape to find optimal solutions.
+> The effectiveness of new selection schemes is usually illustrated with different sets of real-world problems, which can make it difficult to compare different schemes.
+> While this approach demonstrates a selection scheme's ability to solve a complex optimization problem, understanding or visualizing the fitness landscape being traversed is difficult and may be impossible.
+> In this work we present X diagnostic characteristic problems that focus on isolating problem characteristics that algorithms will encounter in a real-world optimization problem, so that we can better understand the strengths and weaknesses of different selection schemes.
+> Five selection schemes are evaluated against these X different diagnostics, where different data is recorded to illustrate strengths and weaknesses.

 ## Selection Schemes